bczhangbczhang/Gabor-Convolutional-Networks/README.md

 # Gabor CNNs, Gabor Convolutional Networks

 We provide a demo for GCN on MNIST dataset based on **torch7** and also **PyTorch**.
+THere is a pytorch version shown in https://github.com/jxgu1016/Gabor_CNN_PyTorch

 To run this demo, you should  install these dependencies:
 ```